 Architect: Perkins + Will ArchitectsDescription:

-This large TI involved the top two levels of 725 Granville St. encompassing 143,332 square feet.
+This large TI for a leading international tech company encompassed 143,332 square feet of space across two floors.
 This project was completed in January 2016 under budget and on time, with a very aggressive fast-track schedule that required the site to run 24/6 across three shifts.
 In general terms, the scope included acoustic treated offices, open plan offices, a large complex data room, a number of specialized meeting rooms, product development rooms, a large cafeteria, a very large open gathering place with a partition wall system, as well as demanding electrical and mechanical specifications, and an interconnecting staircase between the two levels.

 Architect: Michael Green ArchitectureDescription: